What is feline infectious peritonitis?

 How does a cat become infected with feline coronavirus?

 Most cats become infected with feline coronavirus through the fecal-oral route (oral contact with infected feces).
 It is estimated that about one-third of these cats shed the virus in their feces.
 Most cats only shed the virus for a few months, but a small percentage will shed the virus continuously for life.
 Although the virus is quite fragile and does not survive for more than 24–36 hours in the normal environment, it is believed that cold temperatures may preserve the virus for months.
-Transmission on clothing or other objects is only likely within a few hours of contact.
+It likely can be transmitted on clothing or other objects only within a few hours of contact.

 "The virus can remain dormant or inactive in the body for months to years"